Apache Module mod_auth_anon

 contain at least one '@' and a '.'.

-- The userID must be one of
+- The userID must be one of anonymous guest www test

-and comparison is not case
+welcomeand comparison is not case

 sensitive.
-(Anonymous
+(Anonymous)

 - And the Email addresses entered in the passwd field are